wh-alice/mig_visualstudio/vs/modeling/how-to--add-a-command-to-the-shortcut-menu.md

 ---
-title: "How to: Add a Command to the Shortcut Menu | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Add a Command to the Shortcut Menu" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-tfs-dev14"
-ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""